Distinction between two great web development frameworks

 Alexander: That’s true also because Django and Rails have a long history of successful application.
 Django was released in 2005 and Rails in 2008.

-Tristan: For MVP prototype development which one would you typically choose and why?
-Django or Rails?
+Tristan: If you were about to build the MVP, a prototype of your software, which one would you likely choose and why?
+Django or Ruby on Rails?

 Alexander: It’s a complicated question based on what I’ve mentioned.
-Still, if I had to choose it would be Rails.
-I came to this decision a few years ago.
+Still, if I had to choose it would be RoR.
+I came to this decision a few years ago in a similar scenario.
 The main reason why I chose Rails is that it has a rich set of third party modules which are constantly developed and supplemented by the Rails community.

 If you need an application with registration, roles-based system with access to a full admin panel you can easily develop this on Rails, within the course of a few hours.
 With Django you often will need to rely more heavily on your skills in code implementation.
 It is more time consuming as you need to go through testing and debugging.
 So if you needed a product prototype, yesterday you’d better go with Rails.